-seven comparisons made with 77the 0 ka (modern) sample is significantly larger in all dimensions except width; that 2.23 and its midshaft area smaller, although differences in the other values do not reach the significance levelall dimensions The visually apparent difference in several dimensions for the 14 ka sample is not significant because of the smallness of this sample (n=2).
+The basic statistics are given in Table 1, including means, standard deviations, and coefficients of variation for each variable in each age group, and plotted in Figures 2 and 3.
+The Kruskal-Wallis test for sample differences (Table 2) indicated that significant differences on the basis of age were present in all five measured and calculated variables, so the post hoc Mann-Whitney test was conducted for all of them (Table 3).
+Applying the appropriate Bonferroni correction for the seven comparisons made with each data set, the significance of these tests was evaluated at p=(0.05/7)=0.007.
+The results from this test indicate that the 0 ka (modern) sample is significantly larger in all dimensions except width; that the 18 ka sample is shorter on average than the rest of the sample (by 2.23 mm) and its midshaft area smaller, although differences in the other values do not reach the significance level; and that the 29 ka sample is smaller in all dimensions than the rest of the sample.
+The visually apparent difference in several dimensions for the 14 ka sample is not significant because of the smallness of this sample (n=2).

-. was also fittedshort time series means that the in the punctuational model in the sample7punctuated shift from the pit or from other time horizons
+Evaluating the time series with respect to the evolutionary models of directional evolution, stasis, random walk, and punctuated change (single shift) shows that all variables are best modeled as stasis.
+A model of stasis with punctuational shift was also fitted; however, the short time series means that the number of parameters in the punctuational model (5) is too close to the number of usable time points in the sample (7), which causes the punctuated shift model to be evaluated as very bad in all cases.
+More data from the 37 ka pit or from other time horizons would extend the time series and make the punctuated change model easier to evaluate.

 DISCUSSION

-As demonstrated by previous studies on La Brea Golden Eagles, California Condors, Bald Eagles, Turkeys, Caracaras, and Great Horned Owls (Molina and Prothero, 2011; Syverson and Prothero, 2010; Fragomeni and Prothero, 2011; Madan 2015), there was no significant evidence of size or shape changes in barn owls during the last glacial peak at 18,000-20,000 years ago, in spite of the extreme shifts in climate and ecology over the last 40,000 years.
+As demonstrated by previous studies on La Brea golden eagles, California condors, bald eagles, turkeys, caracaras, and great horned owls (Molina and Prothero, 2011; Syverson and Prothero, 2010; Fragomeni and Prothero, 2011; Madan 2015), there was no significant evidence of size or shape changes in barn owls during the last glacial peak at 18,000-20,000 years ago, in spite of the extreme shifts in climate and ecology over the last 40,000 years.
 Given the dramatic variability in the La Brea owl assemblage (Husband, 1924), and even more so in modern owls (McGillivray, 1989), detecting any significant changes would be unlikely.
-Therefore it is unsurprising that barn owls reveal a pattern of stasis in the same way as other birds from La Brea.
+Therefore it is unsurprising that barn owls reveal a pattern of stasis during the peak glacial interval in the same way as other birds from La Brea.

-In addition to the demonstration of Bergmann’s rule in Golden Eagles, Bald Eagles, Great Horned Owls, and CaracarasLa Brea, Barn Owls exhibit clinal variations in size over wide latitudes (Bruce, 1999; König et al., 2009; McGillavray, 1989; Meiri and Dayan, 2003).
-However, at La Brea, even during the dominance of coniferous forests and frequent snowfall 18,000-20,000 years ago, Barn Owls did not have any measurable increases in body size, nor did body sizes decrease into the present; indeed, modern barn owls are larger and more robust on average than the RLB specimens.16 significantly This suggests that, if a shift toward larger body sizes did occur as the last glacial interval began, it did not reverse after the glaciers receded into the present interglacial. will require specimens older than the RLB fossil record
+Like the other birds measured from La Brea, barn owls exhibit clinal variations in size over wide latitudes (Bruce, 1999; König et al., 2009; McGillavray, 1989; Meiri and Dayan, 2003).
+However, at La Brea, during the dominance of coniferous forests and frequent snowfall 18,000-20,000 years ago, they did not have any significant increases in body size or robustness during that time interval, nor did body sizes decrease into the present; indeed, modern barn owls are larger and more robust on average than the RLB specimens.
+Barn owls from RLB before 16 ka appear to have been significantly more gracile, corresponding to the beginning of the last glaciation, rather than its peak.
+This suggests that, if a shift toward larger body sizes did occur as the last glacial interval began, it did not reverse after the glaciers receded into the present interglacial.
+More complete understanding of this pattern will require specimens older than the RLB fossil record.